Keeping God's People Safe

 The Diocese of Chicago is committed to doing everything in its power to maintain a safe and supportive atmosphere for the children and adults who are members of its congregations, attend its programs or participate in its ministries.

-To foster a secure environment, we have developed Keeping God’s People Safe, a two-level workshop training program that sensitizes all of those who work with children in our church to the dangers of child sexual abuse and teaches them to recognize and prevent situations in which abuse or exploitation might occur.
+To foster a secure environment, we have developed Keeping God’s People Safe, a two-level workshop training program that sensitizes all of those who serve in our church to the dangers of child sexual abuse, sexual exploitation, and sexual harassment, and teaches them to recognize and prevent situations in which abuse or exploitation might occur.

-Level two, called Leading & Caring for God's People, is required of all clergy, paid staff and church personnel who administer programs, perform pastoral ministries, serve as wardens, or are members of a vestry or bishop's committee.
-Level two must also be renewed every five years.
+Level Two, called Leading & Caring for God's People, is required of all clergy, paid staff, church personnel, and volunteers who administer programs, lead programs for adults, perform pastoral ministries, serve as wardens, or are members of a vestry or bishop's committee.
+Level One training is a prerequisite for Level Two training.

 For further guidance determining what level of training and/or background investigation is required of yourself or someone ministering at your congregation, consult this requirements matrix, which lists common positions in Diocese of Chicago parishes and their associated requirements.
-If you have further questions, please contact Ms. Baker.
+If you have further questions, please contact Karin Gutierrez.

 In addition to completing Keeping God’s People Safe, all clergy, paid employees, child and youth program volunteers, pastoral and eucharistic visitors, and participants in a handful of other ministries without exception undergo screening interviews and background checks.
-To conduct a background check, please contact Lindsay Baker, 312.751.4207.
+To conduct a background check, please contact Anna Stefaniak, Associate for Human Resources, via email with the name and email of the person who requires the background check.
+Please inform Anna as to whether they need a basic background check and/or a motor vehicle record check and/or a credit check.
 To see if your ministry position requires a background check, please consult this table.